decentraland/adr/docs/ADR-54-oracle-for-mana-pricing.md

 In summary, Chainlink is a solution in which via Oracles, one can obtain off-chain data in a tamper-proof and still decentralized manner to be used on-chain.

-In order to implement these price feeds we will create a new contract `ChainlinkOracle` with a `getRate` function.
-This oracle will the be consumed by other contracts which require the rate of MANA/USD to reflect a price accordingly.
+To implement these price feeds we will create a new contract `ChainlinkOracle` with a `getRate` function.
+This oracle will be consumed by other contracts which require the rate of MANA/USD to reflect a price accordingly.
 This `ChainlinkOracle` will receive both a Data Feed (Represented as an [AggregatorV3Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/interfaces/AggregatorV3Interface.sol) by the Chainlink [docs](https://docs.chain.link/docs/get-the-latest-price/#solidity)).

 A contract consuming this oracle can then do the following calculation to obtain and use/return and amount of MANA converted from USD.